KonstantinosDimtsios/your_expenses_app/README.md

 :warning: Caution, once you download the app you need to run in your Visual Studio Code terminal the following commands:

-  -npm install (in order to install various app dependancies) -npm start (in order to get the app running)
+  - npm install (in order to install various app dependancies)
+  - npm start (in order to get the app running)

 Special thanks to mr Maximilian Schwarzmüller and his react course!